 “RECYCLE IT!” seemed to be the resounding sentiment.
 And so it was ...
 As word got around about this remarkable material, it's been said that rock hounds started showing up at auto factories, offering to help remove that problematic paint!

 Sadly, the techniques that produced this great rough years ago, are no longer in common use.
 Cars are now painted by way of an electrostatic process that essentially magnetizes the enamels to the car bodies.
-This leaves little, or no overspray.
-The old factory methods that created this incredible material are long gone.
+This leaves little overspray.
+The old factory methods that created a bounty of this incredible material are long gone.

-The Fordite “mines” are dry, so get some while you still can!
+The Fordite “mines” are pretty dry, so get some while you still can!

 Our use of the descriptive term "fordite" in no way implies any relation to The Ford Motor Company.
 We are neither affiliated with nor endorsed by Ford or any of it's subsidiaries.
 We express no desire, nor do we attempt to represent our items as Ford Motor Company products.
 Our "fordite" inventories have been cultivated from many different manufacturers.
 "Motor Agate" is our registered trade name for this automotive enamel product.